National Bison Day - November

 National Bison Day

-National Bison Day is a holiday dedicated to an animal that can be seen not only in the wild and zoos, they are depicted on coins, sports team logos, even on several national flags.
-Many people think of a bald eagle, but it’s not.
-Every year on the first Saturday of November, American Bison Day is celebrated.
-This is a great day to reflect on the importance of the existence of bison, their impact on the environment and even cultural heritage.
+National Bison Day is a holiday dedicated to an animal that can be seen in the wild and zoos, as well as on coins, sports team logos, and even on several national flags.
+Every year on the first Saturday of November, National Bison Day is, giving us an opportunity to reflect on the importance of the existence of bison, their impact on the environment, and their cultural heritage.

 History

-• The first resolution dedicated to Bonfire Night was passed by the US Senate in 2012.
-The initiative was supported by indigenous peoples, as well as the Wildlife Conservation Society.
+• The first resolution dedicated to National Bison Day was passed by the US Senate in 2012, receiving support from indigenous peoples and the Wildlife Conservation Society.

-• In 2015, Barack Obama signed into law a law recognizing the bison as the national animal.
-The document aims to protect these proud animals from extinction.
+• In 2016, Barack Obama signed into law a bill recognizing the bison as the national mammal, in an effort to protect them from extinction.

-• Do you know the difference between a bison and a buffalo?
-First of all, home.
-Bison live throughout the Americas, and buffaloes live in Africa.
+• The difference between a bison and a buffalo is their home—bison live throughout the Americas, and buffaloes live in Africa.

-• Today, about 500 thousand bison live in America, they can be found in almost all states.
+• Today, around 500,000 bison can be found in almost all US states.

-• For centuries, the indigenous peoples and bison lived peacefully in the neighborhood, but when the American peoples began to oppress, the bison also died out.
+• For centuries, indigenous peoples and bison lived peacefully together, but when American settlers began to oppress indigenous peoples, the bison also began to die out.

-Learn more about the habits of this animal.
-For example, if its tail hangs down, the bison is relaxed, but when the tail is pointing up, it means that the beast is preparing to attack.
-Did you know that the bison is the largest mammal in North America, able to swim and run fast.
-Visit the national park and see how bison live in natural conditions.
-One of these parks is located in Yellowstone.
-Make yourself a Bonfire Night T-shirt.
+To get involved in National Bison Day, there are several things you can do.
+Learn more about the habits of this animal—for example, if its tail hangs down, the bison is relaxed, but when the tail is pointing up, it means that the beast is preparing to attack.
+You could also visit a national park and see how bison live in natural conditions—one of these parks is located in Yellowstone.
+Finally, a creative way to commemorate the day is to make yourself a Bonfire Night T-shirt!

 National Bison Day is observed on the first Saturday of November each year.